Category: Conscientious Objector, Military

 Click on any image to see a larger version

-Ebenezer Thomas Truluck, born in September 1860, christened on 10th January 1862 in the parish of St. Clements, in Hastings, and Elizabeth Ann Truluck (née Bates), born in July of the same year, in the parish of All Saints, Hastings – the same parish in which they married in 1879, when both were aged 19 years old.
+Ebenezer Thomas Truluck, born in September 1860, christened on 10th January 1862, in the parish of St. Clements, in Hastings, and Elizabeth Ann Truluck (née Bates), born in July of the same year, in the parish of All Saints, Hastings – the same parish in which they were to be married, in 1879, when both were just 19 years old.

 Ebenezer Henry Trueluck born 21st July 1880, christened 19th November 1882, at All Saints, Hastings, Sussex.
 W0057 TRULUCK Ebenezer Henry (Gunner)

 Elizabeth Phoebe.
 Truluck born 16 Jan 1885, christened 12 Oct 1887, at All Saints, Hastings, Sussex